skerkour/bloom-legacy/blog/content/2019-december-update.md

 It means that Bloom should be usable even if you go far from internet for 3 months.

+It also means that **the web application (<a href="https://legacy.bloom.sh" target="_blank" rel="noopener">https://legacy.bloom.sh</a>) is deprecated and all data will be deleted on February 29, 2020**.

 ### Cryptography

 For the better or the worse, computers made copying data virtually free.
 It's inevitable.
-Wheter it be an ebook, an image a text file.
+Wheter it be an eBook, an image or a text file.
 Whether the data is public or private.
-In the long run, any piece of data will become either public or it will be lost.
+In the long run, any piece of data will either become public or will be lost.

 But the asymmetry between those who store and proceed the data (*cloud providers*), and those who produce the data (*people*) create great power imbalances.

-This is why, as of today, cryptography is the only mean to equilibrate power between those 2 categories.
+This is why, as of today, cryptography is the only mean to equilibrate power between those 2 parties.

 With cryptography, **You** choose to whom you give access to **What**. **You** choose **Who** can read your messages, not any random Facebook employee.